← Back to Articles

 Presenting himself more vaguely as a 'Northman' or even 'Dane' allowed him to build a new power base without dragging Harald's wrath—or the politics of Møre—into his new settlement.
 In this light, the sagas' memory of his true parentage may preserve what Rollo himself deliberately muted in Francia.

-The Danish Argument
+The Danish Counter-Argument

 Dudo of Saint-Quentin